 OJP is committed to ensuring a fair and open process for awarding grants.
 The Bureau of Justice Statistics reviews the application to make sure that the information presented is reasonable, understandable, measurable, and achievable, as well as consistent with the solicitation.
+Applications for formula awards will be reviewed to ensure statutory requirements have been met.

 Peer reviewers will review the applications submitted under this solicitation that meet basic minimum requirements.
-The Bureau of Justice Statistics may use either internal peer reviewers, external peer reviewers, or a combination to review the applications under this solicitation.
-An external peer reviewer is an expert in the field of the subject matter of a given solicitation who is NOT a current U.S. Department of Justice employee.
-An internal reviewer is a current U.S. Department of Justice employee who is well-versed or has expertise in the subject matter of this solicitation.
-Eligible applications will be evaluated, scored, and rated by a peer review panel.
+BJS may use either internal peer reviewers, external peer reviewers, or a combination, to review the applications under this solicitation.
+An external peer reviewer is an expert in the subject matter of a given solicitation who is NOT a current DOJ employee.
+An internal reviewer is a current DOJ employee who is well-versed or has expertise in the subject matter of this solicitation.
+Applications that meet basic minimum requirements will be evaluated, scored, and rated by a peer review panel.
 Peer reviewers' ratings and any resulting recommendations are advisory only.
 In addition to peer review ratings, considerations for award recommendations and decisions may include, but are not limited to, underserved populations, geographic diversity, strategic priorities, past performance, and available funding.

-The Office of the Chief Financial Officer (OCFO), in consultation with BJS, conducts a financial review of applications for potential discretionary awards to evaluate the fiscal integrity and financial capability of applicants; examines proposed costs to determine if the Budget Detail

-Worksheet and Budget Narrative accurately explain project costs; and determines whether costs are reasonable, necessary, and allowable under applicable federal cost principles and agency regulations.
+The Office of the Chief Financial Officer (OCFO), in consultation with Bureau of Justice Statistics, conducts a financial review of applications for potential discretionary awards to evaluate the fiscal integrity and financial capability of applicants; examines proposed costs to determine if the Budget Detail Worksheet and Budget Narrative accurately explain project costs; and determines whether costs are reasonable, necessary, and allowable under applicable federal cost principles and agency regulations.

-All final grant award decisions will be made by the Director of the Bureau of Justice Statistics, who may also give consideration to factors including, but not limited to, underserved populations, geographic diversity, strategic priorities, past performance, and available funding when making awards.
+All final award decisions will be made by the Director of the Bureau of Justice Statistics, who also may give consideration to factors including, but not limited to, underserved populations, geographic diversity, strategic priorities, past performance, and available funding when making awards.